-Results from pore-water analyses are summarised in Tables 24-26.
-The pH in pore-waters was found to below the lower limit trigger value for slightly disturbed ecosystems in the 0-42 cm sub-layers at Point Sturt North and 13-47 cm sub-layers at Boggy Creek (Table 24).
-The EC in pore-waters ranged from 828 to 4320 $\mu$ S/cm at the Point Sturt and 1579-15190 $\mu$ S/cm at the Boggy Creek site (Table 24).
-The EC in pore-water was higher than the upper default trigger value for EC (salinity) generally found in lakes and wetlands (ANZECC, 2000).
+Results from pore water analyses are summarised in Tables 22-24.
+The pH in pore waters was below the lower limit trigger value for slightly disturbed ecosystems in the 0-42 cm sub-layers at Point Sturt North and 13-47 cm sub-layers at Boggy Creek (Table 22).
+The EC in pore waters ranged from 828 to 4320 μ S/cm at Point Sturt North and 1579-15190 μ S/cm at Boggy Creek (Table 22).
+The EC in pore water was higher than the upper default trigger value for EC (salinity) generally found in lakes and wetlands (ANZECC/ARMCANZ, 2000).
 In general, the EC in soil profiles at both sites increased with depth.
 This increase is consistent with an increase in the concentration of major ions such as Na, K, and Mg that in general increase with depth.
 This is most likely related to downward advective flow of lake water following refilling of the Lakes at the end of the drought (Shand et al. 2012).